Ausryte/gettorbrowser/README.md

-# GetTorBrowser
+# gettorbrowser
-This is a repository to provide an alternative and trusted way to download Tor Browser.
+This is a repository to provide alternative and trusted links to download Tor Browser.
+Send an email to gettor@torproject.org to get downloads links for Tor Browser, including Github.